estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

-# Google Analytics UA
+# (Deprecated) Google Analytics UA

-This connector captures data from a view in Google Universal Analytics.
+This connector previously captured data from a view in Google Universal Analytics.

-:::info
+:::danger

-This connector supports Universal Analytics, not Google Analytics 4.
+This connector and Universal Analytics are now **deprecated** along with the Google Analytics Universal Analytics API - ([see Google announcement](https://support.google.com/analytics/answer/11583528?hl=en).

 Google Analytics 4 is supported by a [separate connector](./google-analytics-4.md).

 :::

 It is available for use in the Flow web application.
 For local development or open-source workflows, [`ghcr.io/estuary/source-google-analytics-ua:dev`](https://ghcr.io/estuary/source-google-analytics-ua:dev) provides the latest version of the connector as a Docker image.
 You can also follow the link in your browser to see past image versions.

 This connector is based on an open-source connector from a third party, with modifications for performance in the Flow system.
-You can find their documentation [here](https://docs.airbyte.com/integrations/sources/google-analytics-universal-analytics), but keep in mind that the two versions may be significantly different.
+You can find their documentation [here](https://docs.airbyte.com/integrations/sources/google-analytics-v4/), but keep in mind that the two versions may be significantly different.

 ## Supported data resources